DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-mentor-materials.md

 Agree with the ECT:

 - When they will teach the routine scripted in this topic.
-- Who they will observe with a focus on ‘Establishing routines’.
+- Who they will observe with a focus on 'Establishing routines'.
 Decide when this will happen and what they will look for.